Maddie Hayes & David Addison

 Maddie: Wipe that stupid grin off your face.

 Moonlighting is the one we now officially claim to hate, but once upon a time, it sure was fun.
-This is the television series that brought screwball romantic comedy back into fashion and made Bruce Willis a star.
+This is the television series that brought screwball romantic comedy and high-speed banter back into fashion and made Bruce Willis a star.
 If only we'd known what a monster we were creating...

 In the sassy, spunky pilot, Cybill Shepherd played MADDIE HAYES, a fabulously successful (natch!) model forced to liquidate after her business manager skips town with most of her assets.
 The Blue Moon Detective Agency, originally purchased as a tax dodge, and run by DAVID ADDISON (Willis) is one of her doomed properties, but an unexpected mystery throws owner and employee together and a classic love-hate relationship blooms.